 Strategic Management Risk: How to effectively manage reputational risk

 Reputational risk is the risk that something could negatively impact a company’s image and reputation in the market.
 This strategic risk can be caused by the company’s actions, such as poor governance or unethical practices.
-It can also be caused by other parties, such as joint venture partners or supply chain.
+It can also be caused by other parties, such as joint venture partners or supply chains.
 When managed properly, reputational risk can be minimized.

 When a company’s reputation is damaged, it can result in decreased revenue, failure to meet key business objectives, loss of market share, reduced shareholder value, or financial insolvency or bankruptcy.
 Reputational risk can happen suddenly and without warning and can have a significant impact on the company.
 All risks cause consumers to lose confidence in your business, impacting everything from employees’ trust to revenue generation.
 In today’s digital age, breaking news can quickly get reputational risk trending on social media, amplifying damage to the company’s reputation.